 - I Know Karate: When trying to force himself onto the disguised Carter, Dr Prodd warns him that she shouldn't think about trying to retaliate his advances because he learnt how to box in university.

 - I Need to Go Iron My Dog: When Sid and Freddy are searching Matron's bedroom for the key to the storeroom where the birth control pills are kept, they hear Sir Bernard knock at the door, and they both hide.
 Eventually Matron herself returns, and as she and Sir Bernard sit on her bed, they hear Freddy screaming beneath it.
-He rolls out and, as he is dressed in a worker's uniform, he excuses himself by claiming that gas metres are kept in the strangest places sometimes.
+He rolls out and, as he is dressed in a worker's uniform, he excuses himself by claiming that gas meters are kept in the strangest places sometimes.
 Having previously found Dr Goode in Matron's wardrobe, an irate Sir Bernard opens the wardrobe again to find Sid, who knocks on the side of the wardrobe and tells Matron it definitely has woodworm, and he leaves with a promise to send her an estimate.
 Sir Bernard and Matron are so shocked that, at first, they accept these obvious lies, but when the shock wears off, they chase after the thieves.

 - I'm a Man; I Can't Help It: Ernie teases Cyril over being chosen to be the woman, and makes suggestive comments about women's underwear and clothing.
 He dismisses Sid's death glares with this point.